Charge-dependent spectral softenings of primary cosmic-rays below the knee

-The systematic uncertainties due to different sources are investigated extensively, including the selection efficiencies, the background subtraction, the spectral unfolding, and the hadronic interaction model.
-The selection efficiencies derived from the MC simulation, e.g. HET and track, are compared with the efficiencies estimated from the flight data for different particles and the deviations are taken as the associated systematic uncertainties.
-The uncertainty of the charge selection is estimated by varying the charge selection window and checking the flux variations.
-The uncertainty due to the background subtraction is estimated by considering the errors of the contamination fractions from the template fit procedure.
-The uncertainty of the spectral unfolding, related to the initial re-weighting of the spectral shape and the finite statistics of the MC sample, is evaluated by a toy-MC approach of sampling the spectral index and event numbers.
-Finally, the systematic uncertainty associated with the hadronic interaction model used in the MC simulation is obtained through comparing simulation results with the test beam data or two different simulation tools, i.e. {\tt GEANT4} and {\tt FLUKA}.
-Specifically, for proton, helium, carbon and oxygen, the uncertainty of the hadronic interaction model in lower energy region ($<$ 400 GeV for proton and $<$ 75 GeV/n for others) is estimated according to the comparison of the energy response between the test beam data and the {\tt GEANT4} simulation.
-At higher energies, the uncertainty is assigned as the difference between the fluxes measured using the {\tt GEANT4} and the {\tt GEANT4} simulations.
+For proton and helium, the related uncertainties are found to be significantly below 1\% up to 200 TeV and thus negligible in the current flux measurements.
+Finally, the systematic uncertainty associated with the hadronic interaction model used in the MC simulation is obtained through comparing simulation results with the test beam data or two different simulation tools, i.e. GEANT4 and FLUKA.
+Specifically, for proton, helium, carbon and oxygen, the uncertainty of the hadronic interaction model in lower energy region ($<$ 400 GeV for proton and $<$ 75 GeV/n for others) is estimated according to the comparison of the energy response between the test beam data and the GEANT4 simulation.
+At higher energies, the uncertainty is assigned as the difference between the fluxes measured using the GEANT4 and the FLUKA simulations.
 For iron, no beam test data is available and hence the uncertainty is evaluated as the difference between the two simulations.

 The total uncertainty budgets for proton, helium, carbon, oxygen and iron are shown in Figure \ref{fig-unc}.
 The measured fluxes and the associated uncertainties, including the statistical uncertainties and systematic ones from the analysis procedure and the hadronic interaction models, are presented in Tables \ref{Table:p_flux_ek}, \ref{Table:He_flux_ek}, \ref{Table:C_flux_ek}, \ref{Table:O_flux_ek}, and \ref{Table:Fe_flux_ek}.